jbcodeforce/kafka-studies/docs/mirrormaker.md

 sasl.jaas.config=org.apache.kafka.common.security.plain.PlainLoginModule required username="token" password=....;
 ```

-* Restart the `kafka-console-consumer` with the bootstrap URL to access to event streams and with the replicated topic: `source.products`.
+* Restart the `kafka-console-consumer` with the bootstrap URL to access to Event Streams and with the replicated topic: `source.products`.
 Use the previously created properties file to get authentication properties so the command looks like:

   ```shell
   source /home/setenv.sh
   ./kafka-console-consumer.sh --bootstrap-server $KAFKA_TARGET_BROKERS --consumer.config /home/eventstream.properties --topic source.products --from-beginning
   ```

-* Now we are ready to start Mirror Maker 2.0 in a local docker image:
+* Now we are ready to start Mirror Maker 2.0, close to the local cluster, using, yet another docker image:

 ```shell
 docker run -ti -v $(pwd):/home --network kafkanet strimzi/kafka:latest-kafka-2.4.0 bash
 $ /home/local-cluster/launchMM2.sh
 ```

-*This script is updating a template properties file with the values of the environment variables and call  `/opt/kafka/bin/connect-mirror-maker.sh`*
+*This `launchMM2.sh` script is updating a template properties file with the values of the environment variables and calls with this updated file: `/opt/kafka/bin/connect-mirror-maker.sh mm2.properties`*

-The trace includes a ton of messages, which demonstrate different consumers and producers, workers and tasks.
-The logs can be found in the `/tmp/logs` folder.
+The trace includes a ton of messages, which displays different Kafka connect consumers and producers, workers and tasks.
+The logs can be found in the `/tmp/logs` folder within the docker container.
 The table includes some of the elements of this configuration:

 | Name | Description |
 | --- | --- |